 March 25, 2019 - Mueller writes a letter to Barr in response to the attorney general’s summary of the special counsel’s report.
 The letter contains an introduction and executive summaries marked with redactions for public release.

 March 27, 2019 - Mueller writes a second letter to Barr.
 In the note, Mueller asks the attorney general to release the special counsel team’s redacted summaries of the report’s findings.
 “The summary letter the Department sent to Congress and released to the public late in the afternoon of March 24 did not fully capture the context, nature, and substance of this Office’s work and conclusions,” Mueller writes in the letter, which is later released to the public.

-March 31, 2019 - Barr sends another letter to Congress, declaring that his March 24 letter was being inaccurately characterized by the media as a "summary" of Mueller's report.
-"My letter was not, and did not purport to be, an exhaustive recounting of the Special Counsel's investigation or report," Barr writes.
+March 31, 2019 - Barr sends another letter to Congress, declaring that his March 24 letter is being inaccurately characterized by the media as a “summary” of Mueller’s report.
+“My letter was not, and did not purport to be, an exhaustive recounting of the Special Counsel’s investigation or report,” Barr writes.

 April 10, 2019 - During a congressional hearing, Barr says he plans to look into the origins of the FBI’s counterintelligence probe, declaring he suspects that spying on the campaign had occurred.
 Barr does not provide evidence to support the allegation.
 A source familiar with Barr’s thinking later tells CNN the attorney general used the word “spy” as a general term for intelligence gathering.